jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :align: center
         :width: 600

-The simplest model of synaptic current is an increasing current on a fast time-scale, followed by a relatively slow exponential decay.
+The simplest model of synaptic current assumes an increasing current on a very fast time-scale (or instantaneous), followed by a relatively slow exponential decay.
 This is very similar to the membrane potential dynamics of Lapicque's model.

 Stein's neuron model combines the synaptic current dynamics with the passive membrane.
 It must be instantiated with two input arguments: